valette/desk/README.md

 ### Usage ###

-	cd desk/server
 	node desk.js

-then point your browser to localhost:8080 login as user : your username, pass : password
+then point your browser to [localhost:8080](http://localhost:8080) login as:
+- user : your linux username
+- password : "password"

 ### Change log ###